kienme/Algorithms/README.md

 G is the adjacency matrix representing the graph (999 represents ∞).
 'parent' is used to keep track of connected nodes and check for loops.

 1. Find the shortest edge in the graph.
-Call the nodes 'u' and 'v'.
+Call the nodes 'u' and 'v'
 2. Check if 'u' and 'v' are connected by a common parent
 3. If not, select the edge, update the cost, and set 'u' as parent of 'v'
 4. Repeat from step 1 till n-1 edges are found (n is number of nodes in the graph)